Table of Contents

 Mange does not require treatment when it is to a small degree.
 It will usually disappear on its own, doing so spontaneously.

-Whenever it reaches a severe stage, often when generalized and not sporadic, the vet will recommend long-term medications to control the condition.
+The vet will recommend long-term medications to control the condition whenever it reaches a severe stage, often generalized and not sporadic.
 If the dog is a female, it should be spayed.

 Fluctuations in hormones can exacerbate the symptoms.
 Changing to high-quality dog food and a low-stress environment may be able to reduce flare-ups.